Annual Percentage Yield (APY)

 In other words, don’t think of one CD investment as separate from your checking account—they all work together toward your goals, and they should be positioned accordingly.
 Think of yourself as the Chief Financial Officer of You, Inc.

-To pump up your personal APY, find ways to make sure that your money is compounding as frequently as possible.
-If two CDs pay the same interest rate, pick the one that pays out interest most often and has the highest APY.
-Your interest payments will automatically be reinvested—the more frequently, the better—and you'll start earning more interest on those interest payments.
+To maximize your personal APY, find ways to make sure that your money is compounding as frequently as possible.
+If two CDs pay the same interest rate, pick the one that pays out interest most often (and therefore has the highest APY).
+You can automatically reinvest your interest earnings—the more frequently, the better—and you'll start earning more interest on those interest payments.